 Applicants must show a minimum final grade of 60 per cent (equivalent to C) in each required prerequisite course.
 The expected overall minimum cumulative science GPA is 2.5 to compete for the limited program seats.

-CCNM offers online prerequisite courses in chemistry, biology, physiology, and psychology.
+CCNM offers online prerequisite courses in biochemistry, organic chemistry, general chemistry, biology, physiology, and psychology.

 Credit hours: 6